-Gove apologises for Weinstein remarks
+Gove apologises for 'clumsy' Weinstein joke

 He insists any sexual relations he had were consensual.

-Mr Gove's apology comes after he was widely criticised for the comments, with Labour MP Jess Phillips saying the remarks were undignified and Lib Dem's Jo Swinson accusing him of trivialising sexual assault.
+Mr Gove's apology comes after he was widely criticised for the comments, with Labour MP Jess Phillips saying the remarks were undignified and Lib Dem's Jo Swinson told him not "trivialise sexual assault."

 'Not a laughing matter'